The Goldcoats

 HQ Company, 1st Battalion, 1st Infantry

 We were assigned to Headquarters Co., 1st Btn, 1st Inf.
-Click on the 1-1 Coat of Arms below to visit the Company website.
+Click on the 1-1 Coat of Arms below to learn more about the historic 1st Infantry Regiment .

 We wore these lapel insignia: